DanielVenturini/kubernetes-learning/14-ingress.md

 ### Ingress Controller

 The Ingress resource does not forward any requests by itself, it merely accepts the definitions of traffic routing rules.
-The Kubernetes object that aims with traffic redirection is the Ingress Controller, which is a reverse proxy that really does the traffic routing based on rules defined in the Ingress resource.
+The Kubernetes object that aims with traffic redirection is the [Ingress Controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/), which is a reverse proxy that really does the traffic routing based on rules defined in the Ingress resource.
 Without an Ingress Controller, the Ingress does not do anything on the cluster.

+> Ingress Controllers are also known as Controllers, Ingress Proxy, Service Proxy, Reverse Proxy, etc.

+There are a bunch of [Ingress Controllers available for Kubernetes](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/).
+The most